Why Investigate FOD Damage?

 In the example, we know that the event occurred at engine start-up.
 The engine was shut down before the compressor became fully spooled, so fan speed rotation did not reach its maximum.
 The engine damage was reported to be isolated to the fan and fan booster, with only minor damage aft of the first stage fan blades.
 The general damage characteristics are shown in Figures 1-4.

-Could a blade have broken and caused the damage?
+Could a blade break and cause the damage?
 Indeed, there is a portion of airfoil missing, as shown in Figure 5.

 However, several blades incurred hits that are different from those described so far.
 Smooth circular-shaped impacts are shown on two different blades in Figures 6 and 7.
 This damage could not have been the result of the liberated airfoil, as the airfoil edge is not circular.
 These circular impacts are the result of a foreign object.